LiderTeknolojiGelistirme/XR4MCR/README.md

 It is the base class for all node types and includes the following properties:

-TABLE 5.8:  BaseNode Features and Methods
+Table 8:  BaseNode Features and Methods

 | Feature/Method | Explanation |
 | --- | --- |